 There are several problems with this.
-For one thing, a welfare state anywhere, especially in the church.
+For one thing, a welfare state anywhere, especially in the church, is harmful.
 People need a sense of responsibility, the ability to take pride in supporting themselves.
 In addition, it’s important that people be given the chance to give.
 When we make them feel like their gift doesn’t matter, they see no point in giving.
 This cheats them out of a spiritual blessing.

 At the Pepperdine lectures, one Hispanic brother told of the day when they informed the elders that they wanted to pay rent on the space they were using.
 In order to do so, they would keep their own offering separate.
 The elders balked at first, but finally agreed.
 This marked a turning point for that Hispanic congregation, as the brothers took responsibility for the work.
 The Hispanic group grew and matured at a much faster rate than it had before.
 They eventually moved to their own rented building.
 (Yes, I know that isn’t the bilingual model I’ve been talking about.
 I’m merely using the example to talk about partnership rather than paternalism)